 More information about the countries in the GIC program is here: https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada.html.

 We’ll help you choose the best option for you.
 At CIRA College, we work with partners who help us find a room or a homestay.
 The cost will depend on the kind of accommodation.

-Rooms are spaces you can use alone or share some facilities with other students.
-Homestays are a family home, where you can share some facilities with other students.
+Homestays are family homes where you can share some facilities with other students.
 Homestays would include some meals if you need them.

-Students can work up to 40 hours per week during the co-op period.
+Students can work up to 40 hours per week during the Co-op period.

 Yes, you can.
 You can work while you study with a valid study permit.